Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 • A patient posts PHI: Do not respond directly to the details.
 Redirect the conversation offline.

-• A review is defamatory or fake: Flag the review via the platform and document everything.
-Contact legal counsel if needed.
+• A review is defamatory or fake: Report the user input through the platform and keep detailed records.
+Consult legal counsel if necessary.

 Best practices: